tinamayswinkels/eon/_services/product.md

       photography through our creative agency Kelapa Creative we also offer marketing strategy &amp; social media management.
 Here are a few examples of instagram grid's we've created for clients.</p>
+seo:
+  title: Product Photography | Eyes of a Nomad | Photographer in Bali
+  meta-description: >-
+    We work with brands in Bali and worldwide to create stunning product photography for e-commerce and advertising campaigns that can really sell online.
+  meta-keywords: product photographer in bali, book a product shoot in bali
 ---